 Once your website is built, the work on it still isn’t done.
 Systems are constantly being updated, and if your website’s structure goes untouched for years, it’ll fall behind the times.
 It’s crucial to keep your site updated on the latest trends and systems updates to keep it working efficiently.
 Outsourcing this task to someone who is always up to date on the latest web design changes will help keep your site current.

 Getting payroll right is critical.
 Your employees and any contractors anticipate their paychecks to come on schedule and with no errors.
 Further, the IRS expects small business owners to take every measure possible to correctly pay taxes to the right government entities.

 But the truth of the matter is, payroll is hard and tax codes are complicated.
 It’s not unheard of for a small business owner to make a mistake.
-In fact, more than $2 billion in fines were issued among small business owners in 2014 alone, the IRS reported.
+In fact, more than $2 billion in fines were issued among small business owners, the IRS reported.